Services for NGOs

 The support takes the form of a financial assistance to assist NGOs in setting up in Geneva.
 This inception grant is intended to cover a range of costs essential to the organisation’s start-up.
 Registration fees, purchase of furniture and equipment, office rental, legal and accounting fees, creation of a website, and the organisation of a launch event represent some of the eligible items.

-The maximum amount granted is CHF 120,000 over a two-year period.
+The maximum grant is CHF 120,000 over a two-year period.

-• Payment of employee salaries,
+• payment of its employees’ salaries,

-• Payment of rent for vacant office space,
+• payment of rent for vacant office space,

-• Expenditure that does not appear reasonable in the light of market prices.
+• expenditure that does not appear reasonable in the light of market prices.

-In order to be eligible to the inception grant, the NGO must meet the following criteria :
+To be eligible to the inception grant, the NGO must meet the following criteria :

 • The NGO is an association or foundation under the Swiss Civil Code, or a representative office in Geneva of a foreign-based not-for-profit entity.